ARTPOWHER launches on International Womxn's Day, a new exhibition series dedicated to womxn illustration artists.

 EXCITING NEWS ABOUT ARTIST SOLA OLULODE

-Portrayals of Black Joy
+Portrayals of Black Joy - February 2020

 Sola's painting Laying in the Grass II has been selected for a digital billboard campaign "Portrayals of Black Joy" launched by Artsy in partnership with Outfront Media, spotlighting emerging Black artists in major cities in the US throughout the month of February.
 Courtesy of the Artist and ARPOWHER Contemporary!
 The campaing features also emerging Black artists - Derrick Adams, Dominic Chambers, and Kay Hickman.

 PAST ARTSY ONLINE ART SHOW: Modern Womxn.
 You think You know Me.